cactus620/MyBlog/source/About/index.md

 title: About
 date: 2014-11-11 18:48:58
 ---
-I'm a super lazy girl.
-But,
+This is a super lazy girl.
-I write program better than other painters;
+She writes program better than other painters;
-I paint better than other pianists;
+She paints better than other pianists;
-I play piano better than other programmers.
+She plays music better than other programmers.